 The approach was to go out without protective gear and to talk to hooligans instead of getting ready to fight.

-Well, basically around this friendly approach towards hooligans was that of letting said hooligans shoot around the balls and only confiscate it when it would roll towards policemen.
+Well, basically the friendly approach towards hooligans was that of letting them shoot around the ball and only confiscate it when it would roll towards policemen.

 Says the organizer of this “friendly approach”: